PhilipWhitten/geomAttribute/help/source/concept.rst

    GIS Geometry subtype hierarchy.
 Adapted from :cite:`ISO19125-2`.
 The more conventional term *"LineString"* that is used in the QGIS API and :cite:`ISO19125-2` is replaced here with *"Line"* for clarity.

 In reality there may be many more geometry subtypes than the simplified hierarchy shown in :numref:`figureGeomTypeI`.
-For example, some common additional subtypes for datasets are created for sets of geometries that incorporate elevation data, or, for lines that are constructed from curves as opposed to straight line segments.
+For example, some common additional subtypes for datasets are created for sets of geometries that incorporate elevation, or, for lines that are constructed from curves as opposed to straight line segments.

 Many GIS data format standards, and, many GIS software have a geometry subtype hierarchy that is **similar** with :numref:`figureGeomTypeI`.
 Within a GIS dataset, geometry objects there are several geometry subtypes, with the main ones without elevation are shown in :numref:`figureGeomTypeI`.
 Schematically, this hierarchy of geometry subtypes is replicated by the `inheritance diagram for QgsAbstractGeometry <https://qgis.org/api/classQgsAbstractGeometry.html>`_ :cite:`QGSAbstractGeometry`.